A striking male Oriental Plover in the Gobi Desert near Dalanzadgad by Simon Colenutt.

 Late May-early June is the peak time to visit Mongolia, when most of the bird summer visitors have arrived and many passage migrants are moving through although this is usually too late to see Black-billed Capercaillies in full display.
 The Gobi is a dry desert not a hot one – be prepared for cold temperatures, especially at night, and snow even in June.

-Birds of Mongolia by S Gombobaatar et al. Helm, due 2017.
+Birds of Mongolia by S Gombobaatar and C Leahy.
+Helm, 2019.

 Birds of East Asia by M Brazil.
 Helm/PUP, 2009.